jrochkind/attr_json/doc_src/dirty_tracking.md

 JsonAttribute supports all of these new-style dirty-tracking methods, only in Rails 5.1+. (**Sorry, our dirty tracking support does not work with Rails 5.0, or old-style dirty API in Rails 5.1.
 Only new-style API in Rails 5.1+**).
+I wasn't able to find a good way to get changes in the default Rails dirty tracking methods, so instead they are available off a separate `active_record_changes` method, which also allows customization of if host record changes are also included.

 To include the JsonAttribute dirty-tracking features, include the `JsonAttribute::Record::Dirty` module in your active record model already including